olliw42/mLRS-docu/docs/PARAMETERS.md

 If "Rx Snd RcChannel" is set to "rc channels", then RADIO_LINK_FLOW_CONTROL messages are emitted instead of RADIO_STATUS.

 #### Rx Snd RcChannel ####
-Determines if a MAVLink RC_CHANNELS_OVERRIDE or RADIO_RC_CHANNELS message is emitted by the receiver.
+Determines if a RC_CHANNELS_OVERRIDE or RADIO_RC_CHANNELS MAVLink message is emitted by the receiver.
 Effective only when "Rx Ser Link Mode" = "mavlink" or "mavlinkX".
 Can be "off", "rc override", "rc channels".

+If using ArduPilot V4.6.0-dev on a 2 MB flight controller, the "rc channels" setting is strongly recommended.
+Otherwise, "rc override" must be used.
+(ArduPilot V4.6.0-dev supports the RADIO_RC_CHANNELS message, older versions do not)

 #### Rx Buzzer ####
 Enables the buzzer, and selects what data it reflects.
 Can be "off" or "LP".